 Critical illness insurance coverage will not pay out if your condition isn't serious.
 Chronic illnesses, like asthma or diabetes, are also typically not covered.
 You can usually only receive coverage for illnesses listed under your policy's narrow definition of critical illnesses.

 You also need to show that you have a less favorable prognosis.
-If your cancer hasn't spread, for example, then it may not trigger a CII payout.
+If your cancer hasn't spread, for example, then it may not trigger a critical illness payout.

 Additionally, pre-existing conditions are not covered by critical illness insurance.
 As with disability insurance exclusions, you can still purchase the policy, but if your pre-existing condition causes your illness, then you won't be eligible for the benefit.